TL;DR

 What is release planning?

-Typically, release planning entails figuring out what the release would include—bug fixes, enhancements, UI updates, new features, etc. It lays out the objectives and scope of the release.
-It also specifies timelines for the release and how resources will be allocated to manage the release.
+Release planning involves figuring out what the release would include.
+From bug fixes, enhancements, UI updates to complete new features.
+It lays out the objectives and scope of the release.
+It specifies timelines for the release and how resources will be allocated to manage the release.

 If a release were your next trip to the Cayman Islands, release planning would be everything you do to ensure the trip is smooth and enjoyable.